Damp and mould

 Damp and mould most often links to condensation but may also be caused by other factors.
 So, it’s important that you tell us when you spot it and send us plenty of images and information so we can assess them and book a video call or home visit to give advice, signpost you to helpful guidance or to start treatment and prevention work.
 You will find the form at the bottom of this page.

-Our colleagues are trained to be proactive where they see evidence of damp and mould in homes.
+In turn, our colleagues are trained to be proactive where they see signs of damp and mould in homes.
 You also have your part to play and reducing condensation in your home is key – you can help control this by using the information below.

 In the winter months, you can expect to see a greater chance of condensation build up within your home because of the outside air temperature dropping much lower compared to the summer.
 It is important that you ensure you are following steps so condensation within the home can be managed affectively to help prevent mould growth in your home.
 You can see our controlling condensation leaflet here for more information.